mattyoung101/omicron/esp32/README.md

 # ESP32 firmware
-This folder contains the ESP32 firmware, written in C using the ESP-IDF.
+This folder contains the ESP32 firmware, written in C using Espressif's IoT Development Framework (ESP-IDF).
 Currently, we use VSCode and CLion to edit.

 The "main" directory contains the actual ESP32 firmware, "components" contains some libraries that are linked in through the IDF's component system (which is just a wrapper around CMake), and "scripts" contains